followben/TPTentClient/README.md

 - Documentation
 - Better error handling
-- Support for multiple Tent Servers on Discovery
-- Keychain support
 - Access to all [Tent API](https://tent.io/docs) endpoints
+- Support Tent Server fallback during Discovery
+- Support multiple authenticated servers at once
-- Enhanced delegate methods and notifications
+- Enhanced delegate methods
 - Support for Mac OS X and Cocoa

 If you'd like to see a different feature or have found a bug, please [open an issue](https://github.com/followben/TPTentClient/issues) or [fork the repo](https://github.com/followben/TPTentClient/fork_select) and submit a pull request.
 If you'd just like to contribute, search for "TODO:"!